De Lijn, the Flemish public transport company, gets people to their destinations all across the country using thousands of buses on a daily basis.

-To improve customer satisfaction and share real-time information about the location of busses, a new platform was launched.
+To improve customer satisfaction and share real-time information about the location of buses, a new platform was launched.
 This platform gathers GPS data from all vehicles and calculates if a bus is riding according to a predefined schedule.
 Multiple clients (applications) can then access this data and let travellers know if their bus is going to be on time or not.
 The platform also allows De Lijn to pinpoint weaknesses on trajectories or predict service problems.
 The platform was built on Microsoft Azure by De Lijn.

 The setup is pretty straightforward: Every 15 seconds, GPS data from all vehicles is sent to an IOT-hub via a private network.
 The received data is then compared to the the ride-schedule, which is stored in an Azure Cosmos Database.
 Afterwards it is processed (offset from the schedule is calculated, amongst other things) and forwarded to an Azure Event Hub.
 Passing through this last hub, data is consumed by several workers and stored into another Cosmos DB, which serves as an endpoint for clients to fetch data.